Interaction Techniques that Encourage Longer Prompts Can Improve Psychological Ownership when Writing with AI: Experiment 1: Submission Techniques

 \section{Experiment 1: Submission Techniques}

-The goal of this experiment is to evaluate the effectiveness of the interaction techniques for increasing prompt length and psychological ownership.
+The goal of this experiment is to evaluate the effectiveness of the interaction techniques that introduce friction through costs for increasing prompt length and psychological ownership.
 This is a within-subjects experiment where participants wrote prompts to generate short stories using each technique.